cliff-rosenberg/10-Team_Profile_Generator/README.md

 ## Usage-

   The app runs from the command line using Node.
-All the requirements are installed by typing "npm install' in a terminal window prior to launching the main app.
-Launch the main app by typing "node index.js" in terminal window after the required libraries have installed.
+All the requirements are installed by typing 'npm install' in a terminal window prior to launching the main app.
+Launch the main app by typing 'node index.js' in terminal window after the required libraries have installed.

 ## Contributing-